Agent SwarmAgent Swarm

 2. A pre-seeded ~/.codex/auth.json

-3. ChatGPT OAuth stored centrally in the swarm config store as codex_oauth
+3. ChatGPT OAuth stored centrally in the swarm config store as codex_oauth_0, codex_oauth_1, ... (multi-credential pool)

-This page covers the third option: run the login flow once from your laptop, then let Codex workers restore the credential automatically at boot.
+This page covers the third option: run the login flow once (or multiple times for a pool), then let Codex workers restore the credential automatically at boot.

 When To Use This